adbar/htmldate/docs/index.rst

 |

-*htmldate* finds original and updated publication dates of any web page.
-All the steps needed from web page download to HTML parsing, scraping and text analysis are included.
-URLs, HTML files or HTML trees are given as input, the library outputs a date string in the desired format.
+Find original and updated publication dates of any web page.
+From the command-line or within Python, all the steps needed from web page download to HTML parsing, scraping, and text analysis are included.

 In a nutshell, with Python: